RILAB/bis101/lecture10.md

 **synthesis-dependent strand annealing.** uses strand invasion similar to what happens in recombination to repair one chromosome using the homolog as a template (instead of other strand). when can this happen <strong style="font-size: 150%; color: red;">?</strong> dividing cells only.

-**NHEJ nonhomologous end joining**. enzymes that grab on to broken ends to prevent further problems, trim, and then ligase joins back together. when can this happen <strong style="font-size: 150%; color: red;">?</strong> anytime. and most cells are not undergoing division most the time.
+**NHEJ nonhomologous end joining**. enzymes that grab on to broken ends to prevent further problems, trim, and then ligate joins back together. when can this happen <strong style="font-size: 150%; color: red;">?</strong> anytime. and most cells are not undergoing division most the time.